Pratia: planting, cultivation, maintenance

 If you wish to control its spread, manually remove any excess rooted stems.

-In pots, the soil dries out faster than in the ground, so water regularly throughout the summer to keep the substrate moist and encourage the development of long stems.
+In pots, the soil dries out faster than in the ground, so water regularly throughout the summer to maintain a moist to damp substrate and encourage the development of long stems.

 Pratia angulata